Another Sunday, another round of significant injuries across the NFL.

 Jeremy McNichols played just 2 fewer snaps and was the back of choice in the passing game after Ekeler left.

-Washington will also likely have Chris Rodriguez Jr. active moving forward, and the Commanders could always look to bring in a veteran option.
+Washington will also likely have Chris Rodriguez Jr. active moving forward, and they added veteran Chase Edmonds on Monday.

 Croskey-Merritt should see more work with Ekeler sidelined, but there could end up being some frustrating usage for those who want to see the rookie take over the backfield.